-This is not the language of intelligent, thoughtful, insightful, commentary; it’s the language of intolerance.
+This is the language of intolerance.
 If audiences and readerships are happy with this then it tells us things we might rather not know about the kinds of people WCM serves at the moment.
 Is this really who we are?
 Small (1998) thought so, though perhaps without realising quite how far it went.

 I hope we are better than this: if we’re not yet, then we can be.
 And heaven knows, WCM performers deserve very much better in return for the huge skill and artistry that they’ve spent so long acquiring on our behalf.
 Reviewers surely owe it to performers to think more self-critically about what they write.
 In saying this I am acutely aware of hypocrisy, both because of the highly critical tone I’m taking in this book, and because of reviews I’ve written myself in the past.
 For the reviews I can only apologise again.
 For the book, I think this is so serious a problem that a mild response won’t make the smallest dent in the status quo.
 Because of what’s at stake, we really need to take a stronger stand than is compatible with nice manners.